globocom/secDevLabs/owasp-top10-2017-apps/a5/ecommerce-api/README.md

 ### 🔥

-Having both `userID`, we can verify that the route "`GET /ticket/:userID`" does not validade if the request was made by the same user or someone else without the proper permission, as shown by the image:
+Having both `userID`, we can verify that the route "`GET /ticket/:userID`" does not validate if the request was made by the same user or someone else without the proper permission, as shown by the image:

 ```sh
 curl -vvv http://localhost:8888/ticket/GUID